Journal of subClinical Investigations©

 Clinical Environmental Epidemiology in the News

-Medical Mycologist and Lawyer (non-atty) Comments on the Rising Burden at Bar in Toxic Mold Injury Cases
+Medical Mycologist and Legal Counsellor (non-atty) Comments on the Rising Burden at Bar in Toxic Mold Injury Cases

-Prof. J Dumanov, Medical Mycologist, Medical Toxicologist, Certified Clinical Industrial Hygienist™ * and legal counsellor** reviews and comments on the recent case law relating to toxic mold injuries in re FRASER v 301-52 TOWNHOUSE CORP for Indoor Environmental Health News (IEHN)and JsCI)
+J Dumanov, Medical Mycologist, Medical Toxicologist, Certified Clinical Environmental Hygienist™ * and legal counsellor** reviews and comments on the recent case law relating to toxic mold injuries in re FRASER v 301-52 TOWNHOUSE CORP for Indoor Environmental Health News (IEHN)and JsCI)

 FOR THE INDOOR ENVIRONMENTAL HEALTH SCIENTIST